 The event offered many insights and the atmosphere was electric.
 If you missed the event, be sure to follow The Digital Pond on Twitter for announcements of future events and join our 1000 members on the Meetup group.

 The event would not have been possible without the support of the magnificent sponsors.
-Firstly a massive, massive thank you to hosting providers Rackspace for providing the venue.
-For all those who didn’t know Rackspace are the global leader in hybrid cloud and founder of the OpenStack®, the open-source operating system for the cloud.
-Rackspace offer free hosting to all start-ups for the first 12 months.
+Firstly a massive, massive thank you to hosting providers Rackspace for providing the venue, the.
+For all those who didn’t know Rackspace are the global leader in hybrid cloud and even offer free hosting to all start-ups for the first 12 months.

 Email marketing solution Campaign Monitor laid out the refreshments and canapés for the evening.
 If you are looking to devise and send an email campaign, whilst tracking the delivery results and statistics, check them out!
 Also a huge shout out to our longest running supporters, Alliotts.
 The accountancy firm have got a wealth of experience working with digital agencies and startups, specialising in offering business advice and providing invaluable guidance when applying for R&D tax relief.
 Our guests were also spoiled by Balsamiq, Loop11 and Rosenfeld Media who provided freebies, discounts and goodies!